harikrishna-224/hospitalManagementSystem/backend/README.md

 ### Database
 - Uses H2 in-memory database for simplicity
-- Database schema is automatically created on startup.
+- Database schema is automatically created on startup
 - Sample data is inserted for testing

 ## API Endpoints